Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 3 Tooling with NFS Server.md

 rpcinfo -p | grep nfs
 ```

-Important note: In order for NFS server to be accessible from wer client, we must also open following ports: TCP 111, UDP 111, UDP 2049
+Important note: In order for NFS server to be accessible from  client, we must also open following ports: TCP 111, UDP 111, UDP 2049

 ## Configure the db server
 By now we should know how to install and configure a MySQL DBMS to work with remote Web Server